Why do some people seem to make constant progress in their professional and personal lives while others repeat the same mistakes?

 Open-minded people are more curious about why there is disagreement. … They understand that there is always the possibility that they might be wrong and that it’s worth the little bit of time it takes to consider the other person’s views….

-Open-minded people see disagreement as a thoughtful means to expand their knowledge.
+Open-minded people find learning in everything.
+They see disagreement as a thoughtful means to expand their knowledge.
 They don’t get angry or upset at questions; rather, they want to identify where the disagreement lies so they can correct their misperceptions.
 They realize that being right means changing their minds when someone else knows something they don’t.

 2. Statements vs. Questions